nithinp300/Twitter-Data-Analysis/README.md

 # Twitter-Data-Analysis
 Real-Time Twitter Analysis Application Using Apache Spark and AWS Ecosystem
 ## Goal:
 A real-time analysis to explore the underlying topics and the sentiment for live tweets that are talking about AI and Machine Learning filtered by the hashtags #AI, #MachineLearning.
-With the sentiment analysis, we also catch a glimpse of the public attitudes towards this field.
-In the end, we will also build a dashboard for visualization.
+With sentiment analysis, I explored the public attitudes towards this field.
+In the end, I  built a dashboard for visualization.

 ## Python Packages: